NicolasDorier/NBitcoin.Docs/WalletDesign.md

 # Alice sends through Bob without RPC

 In the previous section, we saw how `Alice` can send to `Bob` with the `NBitcoin.TestFramework` library.
-This is all well and good, but in many cases, Bitcoin RPC can be very limited and inflexible in term of feature.
+This is all well and good, but in many cases, Bitcoin RPC can be very limited and inflexible in terms of features.

 So let's try to achieve the same goal as in the previous chapter, but this time, without using RPC on Alice's side.